-This post was originally going to be “5 Books You Might Enjoy if You Love 80’s Teen Movies,” but that was just too broad and specific at the same time.
-For starters, I feel like I didn’t need to limit it to any particular decade.
+This post was originally going to be “4 Books You Might Enjoy if You Love 80’s Teen Movies,” but that was just too broad and specific at the same time.
+For starters, we don’t need to limit it to any particular decade.
 The angst and problems the teens face in the Breakfast Club are timeless, although the 80’s were pretty awesome in terms of movies (and music).
 Also, The Breakfast Club just has a certain vibe that not every 80’s movie has.

 Title: The Breakfast Club

 Director: John Hughes

 Cast: Emilio Estevez, Paul Gleason, Anthony Michael Hall, Judd Nelson, Molly Ringwald and Ally Sheedy

 Five high school students meet in Saturday detention and discover how they have a lot more in common than they thought.
 The story line follows five teenagers, each members of different high school cliques, who spend a Saturday in detention together and come to realize that they are all more than their respective stereotypes, while facing a strict disciplinarian.
 Five high school students from different walks of life endure a Saturday detention under a power-hungry principal (Paul Gleason).
 The disparate group includes rebel John (Judd Nelson), princess Claire (Molly Ringwald), outcast Allison (Ally Sheedy), brainy Brian (Anthony Michael Hall) and Andrew (Emilio Estevez), the jock.
 Each has a chance to tell his or her story, making the others see them a little differently — and when the day ends, they question whether school will ever be the same.